putao537/Awesome-Embodied-AI/README.md

 <details>
   <summary> Visual Navigation </summary>

-  - **REVERIE** (CVPR 2020, [[PDF]](https://arxiv.org/abs/1904.10151)) requires an intelligent agent to correctly localize a remote target object (can not be observed at starting location) specified by a concise high-level natural language instruction.

-  - **TOUCHDOWN** (CVPR 2019, [[PDF]](https://arxiv.org/abs/1811.12354)) requires an agent to first follow navigation instructions in a real-life visual urban environment, and then identify a location described in natural language to find a hidden object at the goal position.

   - **VNLA** (CVPR 2019, [[PDF]](https://arxiv.org/abs/1812.04155)) requires an embodied agent to follow natural language instructions to navigate from a starting pose to a goal location.